 Every drone is different and they all fly differently.
 It is better to take your drone out on a field or park where there won’t be much crowd or private buildings, or vehicles.
 It will help you get control of your device and reduce the risk of breaking or damaging the drone.

 Drone flying is just about ‘practice till perfection’.

-What is the point in travelling to some amazing locations and returning home with a weirdly-framed, blurred photo?
-There is an art to capture beautiful photos which can be learnt only with time and testing.
+What is the point in traveling to some amazing locations and returning home with a weirdly-framed, blurred photo?
+There is an art to capture beautiful photos that can be learned only with time and testing.

 A few tips that you can keep in mind are-

-ii) Look for symmetry & patterns- While you are up in the air, keep searching for an interesting blend of colours, shapes, and repetition.
+ii) Look for symmetry & patterns- While you are up in the air, keep searching for an interesting blend of colors, shapes, and repetition.
 Trust me, you will get some iconic aerial photographs.

 iii) Keep it simple- Simplicity is the key to some amazing composition of photographs.
 Thus, look for a simple and natural blend of subjects to form amazingly incredible shots.

 iv) Go slow and stable- Some drones are much stable these days with long exposures, and that is why capturing the subject in motion becomes much easier.